Exploring Flow-Lenia Universes with a Curiosity-driven AI Scientist: Discovering Diverse Ecosystem Dynamics: Methods

-Flow Lenia extends the continuous cellular automaton Lenia by incorporating principles of mass conservation \citep{plantec2023flow}.
-While Lenia's state space is confined to the unit range $[0, 1]$, Flow Lenia expands this to $\mathbb{R}_{\geq 0}^C$, where $C$ is the number of channels.
+Flow-Lenia extends the continuous cellular automaton Lenia by incorporating principles of mass conservation \citep{plantec2023flow}.
+While Lenia's state space is confined to the unit range $[0, 1]^C$, Flow-Lenia expands this to $\mathbb{R}_{\geq 0}^C$, where $C$ is the number of channels.
 This extension allows for unbounded positive real values, reflecting the system's interpretation of cell states as matter density rather than abstract activation levels.